DreamCoder123/Cyber-Security-Questions-and-Answer/README.md

 It shows the time taken by the packet for each hop during the transmission.
 When the packet is lost during the transmission, the traceroute will identify where the point of failure is.

+3. What is a firewall?
+Mention its uses.
+A firewall is a network security device/system, which blocks malicious traffic such as hackers, worms, malware, and viruses to maintain data privacy.

+Uses:

+It monitors the incoming and outgoing network traffic.
+It permits or allows only data packets that agree to the set of security rules.
+It acts as a barrier between the internal network and the incoming traffic from external sources like the Internet.